 b.
 Most other raw materials are crude linked and are affected by the movement in crudeprices.
 Any increase in crude oil prices may impact prices of some of the raw materials.

 c.
 Both natural rubber and crude prices are controlled by external environment andlittle can be done to control the raw material price movement internally.

 a.
 Demand supply situation must remain in favour of the industry to enable it toundertake price increases.

 c.
-In South Africa, imports have a significant market share across categories, which toan extent make it difficult to roll out price hikes.
+In South Africa, imports have a significant market share, across categories, whichto an extent, makes it difficult to roll out price hikes.

 3. Continued economic growth

 a.
-Demand in the tyre industry is dependent on economic growth and/or infrastructuredevelopment Any slowdown in economic growth may impact the industry.
+Demand in the tyre industry is dependent on economic growth and/or infrastructuredevelopment.
+Any slowdown in the economic growth across regions impacts the fortunes ofthe industry.

 4. Radialisation levels in India

 a.
-Slower increase in radialisation level in truck tyre segment, than expected, mayimpact Indian operations.
-Excess capacity may result in competitive pressures and declinein profit
+Slower increase in radialisation level in the truck tyre segment, than expected, mayimpact Indian operations.
+Excess capacity may result in competitive pressures and declinein profit.

 b.
 At the same time an unexpected quicker increase in the level of radialisation canresult in redundancy of cross ply capacities and create a need for fresh investments.